pcherna/pegasus-example-apps/README.md

 Any and all comments and suggestions welcome. [peter@cherna.com](mailto:peter@cherna.com)

-* I have a decent mixin for team-specific apps using Class Based Views (see `apps/teams/mixins`, but not everything is transparently solved.
-Looking to see if I can carry this further.
-I don't yet have a strategy for common team code for team-specific apps using Function Based Views.
+* I have a decent mixin for team-specific apps using Class Based Views (see `apps/teams/mixins`, but not everything is transparently solved
-* The API for Toads and Tigers does not yet handle team filtering and related logic.
+* The API entry points for Team-specific apps (Toads, Tigers, Pumas) handles team-filtering and related logic, but I'd like to build a clean Mixin to handle that
-* Only standard (Bulma) templates are currently supplied.
+* Only standard (Bulma) templates are currently supplied
 * I would like to add pagination support to the views
 * There is an `UnorderedObjectListWarning` I haven't yet looked into, for team-specific CBVs